michael-lehn/abc-llvm/README.md

 ## Why C (or ABC) and not ...?

-The last decade has witnessed the emergence of numerous programming languages—like Rust, Zig, Go, and Odin—each positioned as a superior alternative to C (or C++).
+The last decade has witnessed the emergence of numerous programming languages—like Rust, Zig, Go, Hare,and Odin—each positioned as a superior alternative to C (or C++).
 These languages address specific C programming challenges and offer distinct solutions, prioritizing different aspects of programming.